EMP White LogoErin Morrison Photography Logo

 5. Consider Blue Hour

 Shoot!
 Did we miss golden hour?
 No worries!
 Even after the sun has set, there is still enough light to take some awesome photos.
-Blue hour is something that isn’t talked about, but it’s definitely a real thing.
-Blue hour is when the sun is below the horizon, and the surroundings take a predominately blue shade.
-Photos during this time are low-lit and intimate.
-Think about bringing a candle or a sparkler to get a few kissing photos of you and your new spouse.
+Blue hour isn’t often talked about, but it’s definitely a real thing.
+Blue hour is when the sun is below the horizon, and the surroundings take a predominantly blue shade.
+Photos during this time are low-lit, grainy, and intimate.
+Consider bringing a candle or a sparkler to get a few kissing photos with your new spouse.
 The photo-taking opportunities at this time are endless!

 Pro-Tips for Golden Hour Photography

-Work with your photographer and coordinator to actually plan for this time of your day.
+• Work with your photographer and coordinator: Actually plan for this time of your day.
 Depending on your sunset and ceremony time, golden hour photography can occur at any time!
-This includes before or after your ceremony, before your reception, or in–between toasts or cake-cutting.
+This includes before or after your ceremony, before your reception, or in between toasts or cake-cutting.

-Allot enough time for these photos – if you are able to sneak away while guests are enjoying the reception make sure that you schedule sufficient time.
-Do you need to travel out to an area or can you get those photos just outside the venue?
+• Allow enough time for these photos: If you are able to sneak away while guests are enjoying the reception, make sure that you schedule sufficient time.
+Do you need to travel out to an area, or can you get those photos just outside the venue?
 15-20 minutes is usually enough time to make these photos happen.

-Grab that bouquet!
-You spent a hella-lot on that bundle of flowers.
+• Grab that bouquet: You spent a helluva lot on that bundle of flowers.
 Bring them!

 Knoxville Wedding Photographer

 Thank you so much for hanging with me for a blog post on golden hour photography.
-Make sure that you check my Just A Tip page where we talk about engagement photos, timelines, special events, and more!
+Make sure that you check my blog page, where we talk about engagement photos, proposals, timelines, DJs, and more!
 In my seven years as a Knoxville wedding photographer, I have learned a thing or two about wedding days.
-If you are interested in me hanging with you on your big day, please feel free to contact me at any time!
+If you are interested in me hanging out with you on your big day, please feel free to contact me at any time!

 Knoxville, Tennessee